ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 Create a sample configuration specification with three keys.
 As it is valid, there will be no error issued.
 We rely on the existence of [prelude.ini](/src/plugins/typechecker/typechecker/prelude.ini), which already contains the type definitions for `check/range`, `check/long` and `fallback/#` and mount it along.
-We use kdb shell to delay the typechecking until we have finished writing the whole specification.
+We use kdb shell to delay the type checking until we have finished writing the whole specification.

 ```sh
 # Backup-and-Restore:spec/tests/typechecker